mbrdg/gekitai/README.md

 ## Setup

-- This porject is meant to be run in a conda environment, however it should with `pip` without any problems, just adapt `conda` commands to `pip` commands.
+- This project is meant to be run in a conda environment, however it should with `pip` without any problems, just adapt `conda` commands to `pip` commands.

-  - In case of doubt consult the [documentation](https://docs.conda.io/projects/conda/en/latest/commands.html#conda-vs-pip-vs-virtualenv-commands).
+  - In case of doubt consult the [documentation](https://shorturl.at/qAF04).

 ### Dependencies